XEDGit/memdetect/README.md

-Memdetect is a cross-platform shell script to compile your C or C++ project with a wrapper of malloc() and free(), which will help you understand your memory-management and find memory leaks.
+Memdetect is a cross-platform shell script to compile and run your C or C++ project with a wrapper of malloc() and free(), which will help you understand your memory-management and find memory leaks.

 It also fails targeted malloc() calls, for military-grade stability in your program!